 Canada's Department of Justice announced in a Dec.
-5 statement that it had arrested Meng Wanzhou, the chief financial officer of prominent Chinese tech company Huawei, in Vancouver on Dec.
+5 statement that it had arrested Meng Wanzhou, the chief financial officer of Chinese tech company Huawei, in Vancouver on Dec.
 1 at the request of the United States.
 Meng is the daughter of Huawei founder Ren Zhengfei.
-According to Canadian Justice Department spokesman Ian Mcleod, Meng is facing extradition to the United States over suspicions that she violated U.S. sanctions on Iran.
+According to Canadian Justice Department spokesman Ian Mcleod, Meng is facing extradition to the United States on suspicions that she violated U.S. sanctions on Iran.

 Huawei is the world's second-largest manufacturer of smartphones after Samsung and is arguably China's most important hardware technology company.
-China will likely perceive Meng's arrest as a U.S. strategy to undercut the company, and the impending investigation — especially in the likely event that it expands beyond Meng into a broader investigation of Huawei — is sure to increase tension between Beijing and Washington as the two navigate their trade war over the coming three months.
+China will likely perceive Meng's arrest as a U.S. strategy to undercut the company, and the impending investigation -- especially in the likely event that it expands beyond Meng into a broader investigation of Huawei -- is sure to increase tension between Beijing and Washington as the two navigate their trade war over the coming three months....